jordanhrzg/assignDP/README.md

  - **CheckStyle Violations**: 2
     - violations are due to naming conventions and do not impact functionality.
  - **SpotBugs Violations**: 0

-*This project is currently in edit and not complete*